-When a user clicks on a link to a secure page, it is encrypted using HTTPS.
+When a user clicks on a link to a secure page, it is encrypted using HTTPS with well know brands like Comodo SSL.
 Then, if they click on a non-secure page, an HTTP page, the referral information is deleted, or, more precisely, Google deletes it.
 In simpler terms, without HTTPS, you will be unable to receive traffic sources.

 Which means... yup.
 A user's source of traffic goes straight into the direct traffic bucket.